 The Bristol S Gauge Railroaders are dedicated to S scale (1/64 scale) model railroading.
 Formed in 1948, we believe we are the longest running S scale club in America!
 We are located in Eastern Massachusetts, and also have members in Southern Maine and New Hampshire.

 Members are interested in most branches of S scale, including, but not limited to, Scale, Narrow Gauge (Sn3 and Sn2), Hi-Rail, and American Flyer operating and collecting.
 Our major goals are to learn from each other and have fun doing it.

 New Members are Welcome!
 We are anxious to share the fun of building and operating S scale trains and layouts, as well as collecting trains and models.
 There is an application to join us here, or if you have any questions about the club, or want to get a message to any member, please email me at firstname.lastname@example.org.

 2018 NASG Convention

-The next meeting will be on Saturday,February 17th, 2018, hosted by John Korajcyk.
+The next meeting will be 12:00PM on Sunday, May 20, 2018, hosted by John Ciarleglio.
 Please let John know if you will be attending to assist him in planning.
-If you need directions, contact Dick or John.
-Check out John's memories
+If you need directions, contact Dick or Bill.

 A couple of friends from the Pioneer Valley S Gaugers, Steve Allen and George Reneris, dropped by the CGLR for an operating session.
 Tommy Robichaud acted as dispatcher and Helen Lenart and Bill Clark joined Steve and George as engineers.
 Check out the video above.
 We all had a great time!